pleugemors/movies_cli/NOTES.md

-    Keeps information about all theaters in @@all variable theater instance variables : @movies -> array of movies showing at the theater methods list movies -> list all movies playing
+    Keeps information about all theaters in @@all variable theater instance variables : @movies -> array of movies showing at the theater methods list movies -> list all movies playing print all-> prints all theaters that was scraped from the address